RNO-G/radiantBoardManager/clocks/README.md

 FOR CHANGING THE CLOCK ON THE BOARD MANAGER (since v2.16, see below for legacy method):

-3. Edit generateClockFile.c to include the file you just saved.
-Compile that file (just "make generateClockFile" should work, no makefile needed), and run that executable, dumping its output to a file.
-Probably name it something like clocks_25.h
+3. Edit generateEmbeddedClockFile.c to include the file you just saved.
+Compile that file (just "make generateEmbeddedClockFile" should work, no makefile needed), and run that executable, dumping its output to a file named clocks/clocks_${RATE}.h where ${RATE} is the desired sample rate in MHz.

-4. Modify radiantBoardManager.ino to include the file you want for the desired sample rate (look for things like #if SAMPLE_RATE=)

-5. If necessary, change the sample rate.
+4. If necessary, change the sample rate, either with compile flags (-DRADIANT_SAMPLE_RATE=XXXX) or by setting RADIANT_SAMPLE_RATE in the sketch